 My research focuses on memory, race, and commemoration.
-I work in both political theory (focusing on fugitivity in Black political thought, memorialization, and race and ethnicity) and empirical political science research (focusing on whiteness, race and ethnicity, Confederate memorials, and teaching and learning in the political science classroom).
-Click here to download my research statement.
+I work in both political theory (focusing on fugitivity in Black political thought, memorialization, race and ethnicity, and feminism and popular culture) and empirical political science research (focusing on Confederate monuments, whiteness, race and ethnicity, and teaching and learning in the political science classroom).

 Political Theory